arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/datasheet/datasheet.md

 ### Assembly Overview
 ![Example of a typical solution for remote environmental sensing including an Arduino® Nicla Sense ME, Portenta H7 and battery.
 Notice the orientation of the battery's cable in the board's connector. ](assets/niclaSenseMEBattery.png)

-**Note** : The NTC pin on the battery connector is optional.
-This feature allows safer use and thermal shutoff of the PMIC.
+**Note**: The NTC pin on the battery connector is optional.
+This feature allows safer use and thermal shutoff.

 ## Ratings